- Ask for the child's date of birth or verify it if you use a client intake sheet.

 Permanently and Totally Disabled

-To prove permanent and total disability, IRS asks for a letter from the child's doctor, other healthcare provider or any social service program or government agency verifying the child is permanently and totally disabled.
-Remember, you need to keep a copy of any documents you review if you use the information to determine EITC eligibility.
+- To prove permanent and total disability, IRS asks for a letter from the child's doctor, other healthcare provider or any social service program or government agency verifying the child is permanently and totally disabled.
+If your client doesn't have this document, ask your client if they can get this letter if IRS asks.

 - Don't assume the child is not married: regardless of age, always ask.
 Are any of your children married?
 I don't think so, but I have to ask if your child is married or not.